German revolution of 1918–1919: Military collapse

+Following the Allied breakthrough at the Battle of Amiens on 8 August 1918 – Ludendorff's "black day of the German Army" – military morale began to deteriorate rapidly.
+Troops increasingly refused to obey orders, deserted and voluntarily surrendered to the enemy.
+Ludendorff later wrote in his war memoirs: "Retreating troops, passing by a fresh division that was fighting bravely, called out: 'Strike breakers!' and 'You're dragging out the war!'"
+The collapse of military morale was echoed in the civilian population.
+A Reichstag representative from Baden reported in late September that many southern Germans felt "enormous bitterness against Prussia; not against the Prussian people but against the Junkers and the military caste.
+The dominant feeling among us is that Prussia must fail, and if Prussia does not fail, Germany will fail because of Prussia."

 Erich Ludendorff in 1918.
 His calculated shifting of responsibility for the war's loss from the army to the civilian government gave rise to the stab-in-the-back myth.

 On 29 September 1918, the Supreme Army Command informed Emperor Wilhelm II and Chancellor Georg von Hertling that the military situation was hopeless in the face of the enemy's overwhelming advantage in manpower and equipment.
 General Ludendorff said that a request for an immediate ceasefire should be sent to the Entente powers.
 In hopes of more favourable peace terms, he also recommended accepting American president Woodrow Wilson's demand that the imperial government be democratised.
 His aim was to protect the reputation of the Imperial Army by placing the responsibility for the capitulation and its consequences at the feet of the democratic parties and the Reichstag.
-In a veiled reference to the workers who had struck the armaments plants, the Social Democrats who had helped pass the Reichstag Peace Resolution in July 1917 and the radical Spartacists who wanted a dictatorship of the proletariat, he said to his staff officers on 1 October:I have asked His Majesty to bring into the government those circles to whom we mainly owe it that we have come this far. ...
+In a veiled reference to the workers who had struck the armaments plants, the Social Democrats who had helped pass the Reichstag Peace Resolution and the radical Spartacists who wanted a dictatorship of the proletariat, he said to his staff officers on 1 October:I have asked His Majesty to bring into the government those circles to whom we mainly owe it that we have come this far. ...
 Let them now make the peace that must be made.
-They should eat the soup they have served up to us!His statement marked the birth of the "stab-in-the-back myth" (Dolchstoßlegende), according to which revolutionary socialists and republican politicians had betrayed the undefeated army and turned an almost certain victory into a defeat.
+They should eat the soup they have served up to us!His statement marked the birth of the "stab-in-the-back myth", according to which revolutionary socialists and republican politicians had betrayed the undefeated army and turned an almost certain victory into a defeat.